OPT Analytics Director Jobs

 Filter for employers with H-1B sponsorship history

-Companies that have sponsored H-1B petitions before are far more likely to do it again.
+Companies that have sponsored H-1B visa petitions before are far more likely to do it again.
 Search Department of Labor LCA disclosure data to verify whether a target employer has sponsored data and analytics roles specifically.

 Emphasize cross-functional leadership credentials